Difference Between A Boar And A Pig

 Physical Characteristics

 One of the most noticeable differences between boars and pigs lies in their physical appearance.
-Boars typically have a more muscular and lean build, adapted for survival in the wild.
+Which means boars typically have a more muscular and lean build, adapted for survival in the wild.
 They possess a thick coat of bristly hair, often dark in color, which provides insulation and protection against the elements.
 Their heads are larger and more elongated, with a characteristic "razorback" appearance due to the pronounced ridge of hair along their spine.
 A key feature of boars is their prominent tusks, which are actually elongated canine teeth used for digging, defense, and establishing dominance.

 Behavioral Traits